elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.23.0 - 2024-01-23 =
+- Add CSV import/export for redirects
+- Fix getting wrong image URL in the sitemap
+- Improve the style for the settings page

 = 3.22.5 - 2024-01-02 =
 - Re-add 410 in the redirection module.
 In this case, show correct 410 header instead of making redirect because 410 means the content is gone and no longer available.
 [See this tutorial](https://wpslimseo.com/deleting-website-content-seo-best-practices/) for more details.